IRLToolkit/nginx-rtmp-auth/README.md

 If you don't have copnfigparser, add it through `sudo pip3 install configparser`

-Run with `sudo python3 rtmpauth.py`
+Run with `sudo python3 rtmpauth.py` (Sudo because it needs to bind to a network interface)